 With most, there are a few disadvantages.
 Due to the heat, you'd lose on sweetness, volume, texture, moistness and/or browning.
 Any combination is possible.

-Cakes and other recipes heavily based on dough, require aiding ingredients to mimic the sugar effect.
+Batters and recipes heavily based on dough, require aiding ingredients to mimic the sugar effect.
 Agents like dry milk and baking powder can give more volume but you'd almost have to be a chemist to correctly use these.

 Luckily there are companies producing blends and formulas of diabetic friendly sweeteners.
 To be used on a 1 to 1 ratio (same amount of regular sugar) or an adjusted amount.